Prime Rate vs LIBOR Explained

 The prime rate is set by each bank and is tied to the U.S. Federal Funds Rate.
 While the prime rate is variable, it may remain fixed for long periods of time.
 LIBOR (London Interbank Offered Rate), on the other hand, is an interest rate average based on what leading banks in London say they would charge for a short-term interbank loan.
 LIBOR changes daily and reacts to current market events.

-Another key difference: Prime rate isn’t going anywhere, but LIBOR is now being phased out and will eventually be replaced by SOFR (Secured Overnight Financing Rate) in the U.S.
+Another key difference: Prime rate isn’t going anywhere, but LIBOR has been phased out and replaced by SOFR (Secured Overnight Financing Rate) in the U.S.

 In the meantime, here’s what you need to know about LIBOR vs. prime rate, how these rates are set, and how they affect the cost of borrowing for consumers and small businesses.